shipshapecode/tether/docs/intro.md

 - Node.js
 - Ruby (for compass)

+#### Instructions

-1. Install compass (if you don't have it already)
+- Install compass (if you don't have it already)

 ```bash
 gem update --system
 gem install compass
 ```

-2. Install the build tool
+- Install the build tool

 ```bash
 npm install -g gulp
 ```

-3. Install the project
+- Install the project

 ```bash
 # In the project directory
 npm install
 ```

-4. Build
+- Build / Watch

 ```bash
 gulp